nickolasram/AD410Style/README.md

         - this is specifically for the congratulations message

 ## **NEXT STEPS**
-1. I need to finish writing "patch notes" for the rest of the pages we in our frontend repo.
-    1. recommendations.js
-2. Create a version "1.5" css file that is compatible with the new styling as well as the old styling, then replace the existing css files with this one.
+For the main website developers:
-3. Maybe finish writing a revised css scheme for other questions IF given the go-ahead as this is starting to affect the backend which is not in the original scope of our project (optional step.)
+I'd recommend finding a different way to store the questions in the database/json rather than just storing it as html.
+I'd like to do this but it is not within the scope of our group project right now.
-4. If time permits, we can start some basic styling and add more responsiveness

-next steps for the project:
-Refactor questions
 I tried to make my css as flexible a system, but it may be a little complicated too (lots of vars and calcs).
 I figure as the style of the website is further developed and codified, the css can be simplified.

+For the group:
+If anyone wants to do some styling from here, go for it.

+For me:
+I'd like to work on some React/js since that is the point of this class after all.